randomstring/FRC-Programming-Curriculum/Lessons/01-Lesson.md

 ![Terminal Example](https://raw.githubusercontent.com/randomstring/FRC-Programming-Curriculum/main/Lessons/imgs/terminal_set_git_config.png)

 You have now pushed your code to GitHub!
 You can now go to your github.com page and navigate to your new online repo.
 ### 6. Customize the code

+#### Adding Vendor a Dependency

+Most robots use motor and controls electronics from [Rev Robotics](https://www.revrobotics.com/), [Cross the Road Electronics](https://store.ctr-electronics.com/) or both.
+Each of these vendors for FRC parts provide their own code for controlling their respective electronics.
+These are not included in your WPILib installation by default and must be added to your code repository before you can use them.

+For this project we will be using REV Neo motors for our simple robot.
+So we will add the REV Robotics vender dependency.
+These vender dependency files get put in the `venderdeps` directory in your code repo.

+We will want to add the REV vender dependency file from `https://software-metadata.revrobotics.com/REVLib.json` you can copy it by hand, or follow the [instructions on installing vender dependencies](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html).

+*NOTE: Vender libraries are updated each competition year and sometimes mid season, so confirm you are installing the latest version.*

+#### Creating a Subsystem

 TODO: modify the code to use the correct motor classes and motor ids as our actual robot.
 These will differ from those in the example code.

 Open src/main/java/frc/robot/Robot.java and scroll down to the function robotInit()

+1. create `Drivetrain.java` subsystem in subsystem folder
+2. edit `Drivetrain.java` to have
+  * two motors, using the SPARKMax

+#### Adding a XBox Controller

+TODO: add XBOX controller to `RobotContainer.java`
+#### Putting it Together

 TODO: new code, explanation